-Tickets for the Crooked Road concerts will be available on the event website at www.mtnsofmusic.com starting December 20, 2016.
-There will also be local ticket outlets throughout the region.
-A list of local ticket outlets will be posted on the website.
+Tickets for the Crooked Road concerts are available on the event website.
+There are also local ticket outlets throughout the region.
+A list of local ticket outlets is available here .

 HOW CAN I GET UPDATES ON THE MOUNTAINS OF MUSIC HOMECOMING AS PLANS DEVELOP?